IDAES/idaes-pse/docs/reference_guides/model_libraries/generic/costing/process_costing_sslw.rst

     * 'StainlessSteel'\*
     * 'NickelAlloy'

-where '*' corresponds to the default options.
 Additionally, users may pass an argument 'integer' (defaults to True) whether the number of units should be restricted to an integer or not.

 The material factors given in table 15 for the fans can be used.
 In addition, centrifugal blowers are available with cast aluminum blades with Mat_factor = 0.60.